stuartellis/sve-personal-website/content/articles/python-semantic-release-gitlab.md

 ## Using Personal Access Tokens

-Python Semantic Release must use a token with these permissions:
+Python Semantic Release must use a token that has a Maintainer role and these permissions:

 - api
 - read_repository
 - write_repository

 Register this token as a CI variable with the name _GITLAB_TOKEN_.
-Set the variable as _Protected_ and _Masked_.
+Set the variable as _Protected_, _Masked_ and _Expanded_.

 ## Example .gitlab-ci.yml for GitLab